Owls, owls, everywhere

 Where to look: Many owls flying down from Canada are funneled down Minnesota's North Shore by the vast expanse of Lake Superior.

-They often can be found at the edge of clearings, where they watch for the small rodents they eat.
+They often can be found in trees at the edge of clearings, where they watch for the small rodents they eat.
 Watch for crows mobbing a bigger bird; it's likely an owl.

-In the Sax-Zim Bog, a sparsely populated area 45 miles northwest of Duluth off U.S. 53, great gray owls can be seen year-round, and boreal, snowy and northern hawk owls in winter.
+In northeast Minnesota, a good place to see a variety of owls is the Sax-Zim Bog, a sparsely populated area 45 miles northwest of Duluth off U.S. 53.
+Great gray owls can be seen year-round, and boreal, snowy and northern hawk owls in winter.

 © Torsten Muller